MalloZup/terrazero/README.md

 Unlike many other utilities, you don't need any configuration for running terrazero.

 During your terraform deployment copy the `node.py` to  your cloud instances.
 You can do it with well-known terraform constructs.( provisioner etc)

-`Terrazero` will automatically detect those ips, so you can run `terrazero -c "uptime"`, this will run uptime to all your nodes you installed `node.py`.
+After your deployment is done, you can use `terrazero`, which  will automatically detect ips from terraform output, so you can run `terrazero -c "uptime"`, this will run uptime to all your nodes you installed `node.py`.

+This is just a possible feature.

 # Features: